mt-22/ECE535-PROJECT/README.md

 ### *Member Responsibilities*

 ### *Timeline*
-* October Check In: Wrap up research and planning for our approach, aim to have started the data pipeline and pre-processing
+* October Check In: Wrap up research and planning for our approach, aim to have started the data pipeline, pre-processing, and fine-tuning.
 * November Check In: Complete data pipeline, pre-processsing and fine-tuning of models
 * December Check In: Complete Aggregation, summary Generation and Alerting/Reporting
 ### *References*